Ready to shape the future of graduate careers?

 Marketing

-Marketers need to coordinate with many other areas of the business, such as product management and web design, so well-developed communication skills are vital.
-Additionally, the critical thinking and analytical skills you develop during your psychology degree will help you with the business side of marketing – company goals and the bottom line.
+Marketers need to coordinate with multiple business areas, such as product management and web design, so you need well-developed communication skills to thrive here.
+Additionally, the critical thinking and analytical skills you develop during your degree will help you with the business side– company goals and the bottom line.

 Human resources

-Psychology and Human Resource Management is a common joint degree, showing that the two disciplines are closely interlinked.
-To work in HR you need a good understanding of people’s motivations and interactions.
-Your role could include hiring the right person to complement a team, mediating in workplace disputes and managing personality clashes.
+To work in human resources (HR), you need a good understanding of people’s motivations.
+Your role will involve hiring the right people to fit in with a team, mediating workplace disputes and managing personality clashes.

 User experience design

-User experience design attempts to improve the way people interact their environment through design.
-This might be anything from the layout of a supermarket to the user-friendliness of a website or app.
-In the digital industries in particular, UX design is a fast-growing and vitally important field.
+User experience (UX) design attempts to improve the way people interact with their environment through design.
+It covers everything from the layout of a supermarket to the user-friendliness of an app.
+Ever wondered who decides what buttons go where?
+It’s a UX designer.
+In the digital industries, UX design is a fast-growing field.

 Research

-Even if you don’t want to be an academic, a career in research is a very real possibility for a psychology graduate.
-As well as direct knowledge of psychiatry topics, your psychology degree develops strong research and analysis skills.
-Research doesn’t necessarily mean a masters or PhD – as a graduate, you can go straight into work as a research analyst.
+Even if you don’t want to be an academic, a research career is an option for psych grads.
+In addition to extensive knowledge of psychiatry topics, your psychology degree develops strong research and analysis skills.
+Research doesn’t mean you need a master’s or PhD.
+As a graduate, you’re able to go straight into work as a research analyst.

 All kinds of organisations, from major corporations to government departments, are on the lookout for psychological research.
-You might run a fully-fledged research project into worker productivity, or gather and analyse information to brief an MP.
+It’s a varied sector.
+You might run a research project into worker productivity or analyse information to brief an MP.

 Careers advice